 The Student Support Services Program (TRIO) is funded by the Federal Department of Education to assist students with the challenges of college.
-The major goals of the program are to help students stay in school, graduate, and possibly transfer to a four-year college or university.
-Assistance is available in the following areas:
+TRIO Works: together we create an extraordinary future!
+We empower TRIO students to reach their academic, personal, and career aspirations.